 Keeping our community, employees and partners safe

 Tucson Electric Power is taking proactive steps to support public health and ensure the continued availability of safe, reliable energy during the coronavirus pandemic.

 As a provider of a critical service, TEP is vigilant about potential public health threats.
 In addition to reviewing our own systems and supplies, we’re coordinating with state and local authorities and complying with directives from the U.S. Centers for Disease Control and Prevention (CDC).

-Like many employers, we’ve taken action to limit unnecessary risks of exposure.
-Many of our employees are working remotely, while field crews and others who must continue working in person are practicing social distancing, stepping up cleaning protocols and taking other protective measures in line with CDC guidelines.
-We know we play a critical role in our community and are prepared to continue in that capacity through any contingency that may arise.
+While our crews are on the job, ensuring that our system remains up and running, we are taking action to limit unnecessary risks of exposure.
+Many of our employees are working remotely, while field crews and others who must continue working in person practice social distancing, adhere to cleaning protocols and taking other precautionary measures in accordance with CDC guidelines.

-We’re also happy to help customers switch from a time-of-use (TOU) or demand-based pricing plan to our Basic plan if they are concerned that on-peak energy rates or demand charges will increase their energy expenses due to increased time spent at home.
+Because we know that customers’ energy habits may have changed in the past year, TEP is happy to help customers change from a time-of-use (TOU) or demand-based pricing plan to our Basic plan if they are concerned that on-peak energy rates or demand charges will increase their energy expenses due to increased time spent at home.

 Customers who switch to Basic during the pandemic will have the option to return to their previous pricing plan at any time.
-Anyone interested in such a switch should call Customer Care at 520-623-7711.
+Anyone interested in changing their plan are invited to call TEP Customer Care at 520-623-7711.
 Please be aware that our Basic plan has higher energy charges than our TOU or demand-based plans, and switching might not result in lower bills.
-To learn more about our pricing plans, visit https://www.tep.com/rates/
+To learn more about our pricing plans, visit tep.com/rates/.

 We continue to work with other critical service providers, including hospitals and local government agencies, to ensure that we’re working together to support our community’s wellbeing.
 We know the best service we can offer is to continue providing safe, reliable energy – a commitment we’ll keep throughout this public health challenge.